top of page

 Apr 172 min read

-The real bottleneck in accreditation assessment Accreditation is infrastructure.
+What's the real accreditaion bottleneck costing us?
+Accreditation is infrastructure.
 That’s not a metaphor – it’s the World Bank’s conclusion.
 Its flagship World Development Report, published in December 2025, is the first comprehensive global analysis of what quality standards really do for economies.
 It names accreditation as one of four pillars of quality infrastructure globally, alongside metrology, conformity assessment, and standardisation.
-Countries with stronger accredita
+Countries with stronger accre

 Mark Runnalls